Home > Facade > Fire-Safe Aluminium Cladding and Fenestration

 Insulation is an important factor to consider when designing aluminium façades.
 Whether it’s for composite cladding or fenestration systems, insulation can largely affect the quality of a building.
 Other than that, one must ensure that the quality standards are met while also considering that an economical approach is ideal in façade design for fire protection.
 The installation of these systems should not present any fire hazards.
 These façades should also look at curbing the spread of fire by acting as a barrier.

-Façade and fenestration play an important role in the fire safety of a building and significantly contribute to the occupants’ wellbeing.
-Looking at aluminium-cladding and fenestration systems holistically can enable designers to enhance the safety measures for the project right from the planning stage.
+Façade and fenestration play an important role in the fire safety of a building and significantly contribute to the occupants’ well-being.
+Looking at the aluminium cladding and fenestration systems holistically can enable designers to enhance the safety measures for the project right from the planning stage.